 A 1967 GT350 at $ 3816.00 seems like a good deal.
 1967 Shelby sales came in at 58 cars.
 The Denver Post is a good place to look for old advertisements.

-Both of these 1968s were former, fuel injected engineering cars.
-Courtesy had an arrangement to sell off the cars no other dealers would take.
-This is car 41 and 101.
-Car # 41 was stolen in the 1970s and never recovered.
-The picture of # 101 is also from the 1970s.
+Courtesy must have had an arrangement to sell off the cars no other dealers would take.
+This is car #101.
+This picture of # 101 is from the 1970s.

 1968 # 2057 was also a "used" Shelby, a left over from the Playboy mansion in Lake Geneva, Wisconsin.

 It's probably not a coincidence that two of the best concours cars in the country came from the dry, Colorado climate.
 This GT350 is # 308.

 In my opinion, # 3660 is the best restored 1968 Shelby in the country.
 It's owned by Ben Wagoner and currently resides in California.

 1968 was the high year for Shelby sales at 83 cars sold by the dealership.
 This advertisement also offers you the new GT/CS Mustang.

 Car # 3038 is an original Courtesy Ford car.

 This gorgeous red, fastback is # 3054.
 It has found a new home in Canada.